 Continue along this trail until you come to another junction.
 Turn left and you will reach the parking lot.

 Cheticamp is a great place to visit with a vast array of services.
 There is an exceptional bookstore located at the Highlands National Park Information Centre in Cheticamp.
 It is operated by Les Amis du Plein Air and is definitely worth a visit.

 There are also several great camping areas.
 The Corney Brook campground which is part of the national park is a great place to camp.
 It is located on a cliff overlooking the ocean.

 The Cheticamp campground located in the highlands park is also a great place to camp.
-Or if you prefer there are several options for cottages, small motels, inns and B&Bs in the village of Cheticamp.
+Or if you prefer there are several options for accommodations in the Cheticamp area such as cottages, small motels, inns and B&Bs.

 Do you have a great story about it?
 Please share it with us!